-Partner vs Objective Orientation
+Partner Orientation vs Objective Orientation

 Taken to the extreme, Partner Orientation is focusing on who you’re spending time with, regardless of your level of interest in what you’re actually doing.